-Zeoform is very strong, durable and can be made from any cellulosic materials, therefore Zeoform is the the best material solution to create and promote a sustainable and circular system.
+Zeoform is very strong, durable and can be made from any cellulosic materials.
+Zeoform, therefore, is the best material solution to create and promote a sustainable and circular system.
 Zeoform can be made from waste paper and cardboard, waste vegetable fibres, agricultural waste.

 More technical based questions

 Zeoform is not just one material – but many – It can be made from a material as light as styrofoam to as dense as a hardwood.

 The density range covered by Zeoform materials starts with Low Density Zeoform LD at 0.5 g/cm3 at the lower reaching up to 1.5 g/cm3 for High Density Zeoform HD at the upper end (it should also be mentioned that density values as low as 0.3 g/cm3 may be obtained for porous Zeoform types).
 For comparison, at the lower end of the Zeoform density range, chipboard reveals a density of approximately 0.7 g/cm3, while PVC and PF-HM show density values of 1.4 g/cm3, close to the upper end of the range of Zeoform materials.
 PE-HD, with 0.95 g/cm3, shows a density in the mid-range of densities covered Zeoform materials.

 The process we use at Zeoform is 3D printing.
 Certain technology and machinery would be involved to automate the process of making a Zeoform product.

 Many factors influence the answer.
 What type of Zeoform?
 What feedstock?
 How much energy was used to generate the feedstock?
 The feedstock then needs to be processed into a microfiber-pulp using a specific grinding energy of 0.35 to 1.75 kWh/kg.